-A-level art or D&T textiles, and then onto foundation or BA/BSc courses.
-This could lead to a career in fashion, design, surface decoration, interior designer, garment technologist, buyer, to name just a few.
+A-level art and then onto foundation or BA courses.
+This could lead to a career in fine art, product design, architecture, advertising, digital media, design, or graphic design to name just a few.
 It could also be a good skill for academic degrees after A-level, particularly regarding creative problem solving e.g. engineering, or the sciences.
-Universities and employers appreciate textiles as a valid qualification standard for most courses showing you have a wide range of desirable skills.
+Universities appreciate art as a valid qualification standard for most courses.